 Philip Burke, Chair, Advancement Committee

-Dennis Bassett, At-Large, Immediate Past Chair and Chair, Committee on Trustees
+Dennis Bassett, At-Large, Immediate Past Chair & Chair, Committee on Trustees

 Dr. Dawn F. Lipson